RaiderSoft/Lost-Meadows/SETUP.md

 - Make sure you ran `source ~/.bashrc` after installation

 ### Issue: "TauDEM not found"
-- Make sure MPI is installed: `mpiexec --version`
+- Make sure you are in the `taudem_env` environment: `conda activate taudem_env`
-- Reinstall TauDEM: `sudo apt install -y taudem`
+- Verify with: `pitremove`

 ### Issue: "GDAL ERROR: ..."
-- Ensure GDAL is installed: `gdalinfo --version`
+- Ensure you are in the correct environment: `conda activate taudem_env`
-- Recreate conda environment: `conda env remove -n meadow && conda env create -f environment.yml`
+- Reinstall: `mamba install -c conda-forge rasterio gdal -y`

 ### Issue: "No wetland data found"
 - Download the geodatabase files (Step 4)